 As part of the Continuous Update Project, scientific research from around the world is collated and added to a database on an ongoing basis and systematically reviewed by a team at Imperial College London.
 An independent panel of world-renowned experts then evaluate and interpret the evidence to make conclusions based on the body of scientific evidence.
 Their conclusions form the basis for reviewing, and where necessary revising, our Recommendations for Cancer Prevention.

 A review of the Recommendations for Cancer Prevention is expected to be published in 2017, once an analysis of all of the cancers being assessed has been conducted.
-So far, new CUP reports have been published on the updated evidence for breast, colorectal, pancreatic, endometrial, ovarian, prostate and liver cancers; and breast cancer survivors.
+So far, new CUP reports have been published on the updated evidence for breast, colorectal, pancreatic, endometrial, ovarian, prostate, liver and gallbladder cancers; and breast cancer survivors.

 The CUP database is being kept up to date with all relevant papers from randomised controlled trials and cohort studies published for 17 cancers and breast cancer survivors.
 The database now contains 9,037 publications on these cancers, including publications from the Second Expert Report.

 The CUP database is currently available to researchers on request.